 Over the years, her work on other topics has been published in the Fort Lauderdale Sun-Sentinel, the Boston Globe, and the Portland Oregonian.

-Currently, she is a freelance food writer for the San Francisco Chronicle, San Francisco magazine, Coastal Living, Food Arts, Wine Spectator, Every Day with Rachael Ray, Via, East Bay Express, Oakland magazine, Alameda magazine, Edible Silicon Valley and other publications, including the online site, Tasting Table San Francisco.
-She ghost-writes and tests recipes for cookbook authors.
+Currently, she is a freelance food writer.
+Her work has appeared in the San Francisco Chronicle, San Francisco magazine, Silicon Valley magazine, EatingWell, Nob Hill Gazette, Coastal Living, Food Arts, Wine Spectator, Every Day with Rachael Ray, Plate magazine, Via magazine, East Bay Express, Oakland magazine, Alameda magazine, Edible Marin & Wine Country, Edible Silicon Valley, and other publications, including the online site, Tasting Table San Francisco.
+She ghost-writes and tests recipes for cookbook authors, as well as develops recipes for the Anova immersion circulator company.
 She lends expertise as a food industry/food trend consultant.
-Additionally, she was a judge for the 2009 James Beard Foundation Cookbook Awards.
+In 2009, she served as a judge for the James Beard Foundation Cookbook Awards.
+Additionally, she hosts and helps coordinate chef cooking demos at Macy’s.

 In 2008, she created FoodGal.com, a food and wine blog that features interviews with celebrated chefs, reviews of intriguing cookbooks and products, the scoop on new restaurants, irresistible recipes, and her singular take on how food touches every aspect of our lives.
 In 2009, her blog was awarded second place for “Best Food Blog” in the nation by the Association of Food Journalists.

-A native San Franciscan, she’s always been passionate about food — from the rarefied, breathtaking cuisine at the French Laundry in Yountville, to the intricate morsels of dim sum at Yank Sing in San Francisco, to the plain and simple, yet utterly satisfying tangle of ramen and fresh clams at Tanto in Sunnyvale.
+A native San Franciscan, she’s always been passionate about food — from the rarefied, breathtaking cuisine at the French Laundry in Yountville and the intricate morsels of dim sum at Yank Sing in San Francisco, to the soul-satisfying fish tacos at Sancho’s Taqueria in Palo Alto and the outrageously buttery kouign-amanns at B. Patisserie in San Francisco.
 She’s obsessed with all things ginger, almond paste, and chocolate.
 And she’s a sucker for a well-made cookie.